-Fact#2: He has been found guilty of biting players of the opposing team three times.
+We have found him guilty of biting players of the opposing team three times.
 First was during his professional career with Ajax when he bit PSV’s Otman Bakka.

 Subsequent victims were Chelsea Player, Branislav Ivanović while Suarez was with Liverpool as well as Italy defender, Giorgio Chiellini during the 2014 FIFA World Cup in Brazil.

-Fact#3: While he was at Liverpool he became the first player in Premier League history to score three hat-tricks against the same club, Norwich City.
+While he was at Liverpool, he became the first player in Premier League history to score three hat-tricks against the same club, Norwich City.

-Fact#4: He was found guilty of racially abusing Patrice Evra, a Judgement which Suarez disputes till this day.
+Football authorities found him guilty of racially abusing Patrice Evra, a Judgement which Suarez disputes till this day.

 If you see something that doesn’t look right in this article on Suarez, please place your comment or contact us!